The Daily Meaning

 The boys won both of their games yesterday.
 It was a weird day, as they had back-to-back games with only five players.
 Yes, every player played every minute of both games.
 They were gassed by the end, but I could tell they were pleased.
 Well, all but one kid.....

 During the second game, one of my sons got frustrated and talked back to me.
-He refused the run the play I wanted to run, and started yelling at me.
+He refused to run the play I wanted to run, and started yelling at me.
 The ref was standing next to me, so I leaned over and said, "Ref, we're gonna play with four."
 I instructed my son to come join me on the bench, where he could watch his four teammates take on the five opponents.
 He sat out for two minutes until there was a timeout on the floor.
 He promised me he would straighten up.

 He did.....for a bit.
 We were up by three points with 17 seconds left in the game.
 He got frustrated at a five-second violation on an inbound pass, and freaked out on me again.
 Again, "Come sit next to me.
 You're done for the day."
 The game was on the line, and I unfortunately needed to finish with four.